1 in 4 women and 1 in 16 men are sexually assaulted while in college.

 Bystander Intervention Programs

-- The National Sexual Violence Resource Center has a great publication on engaging bystanders in sexual violence prevention
+- The National Sexual Violence Resource Center has great resources on engaging bystanders in sexual violence prevention

 - The Green Dot program is a nationally recognized bystander intervention program to address dating and relationship violence, sexual assault, and stalking